breinero-zz/Firehose/README.rst

     #.
 A String array of the command line options
     #.
 A list of custom command line callbacks

 Bingo.
 I'm ready to rock and roll.
 Notice that the 'this' in the first parameter refers to an instance of the Firehose class, which implements Executable.
-The overridded `execute() <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/firehose/Firehose.java#L76>`_ method is where all the work is done.
+The overridden `execute() <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/firehose/Firehose.java#L76>`_ method is where all the work is done.

 Why Firehose?
 -------------